cloudify-cosmo/cloudify-helm/cloudify-manager-worker/README.md

 ### **[OPTION 2]**

-Skip Ingress and expose the Cloudify Manager service using LoadBalancer
+Skip Ingress and expose the Cloudify Manager service using LoadBalancer.

+To have a fixed URL, you must utilize a DNS service to route the LB URL (hostname) to the URL you want.

 **HTTP**